Jitesh117/Jitesh117/README.md

 # Hi, I'm Jitesh👋🏾
-- 👀 I’m interested in Frontend web/mobile development
+- 👀 I’m interested in Frontend mobile/web development
-- 🌱 I’m currently learning Data structures and algorithms and Android development
+- 🌱 I’m currently learning Data structures and algorithms and Flutter development
-- 💞️ I’m looking to collaborate on Web applications and look forward to learn JS in depth
+- 💞️ I’m looking to collaborate on Flutter applications and look forward to learn Dart in depth
 - 📫 How to reach me :
    -Twitter:  [Jitesh_117](https://twitter.com/Jitesh_117)